7 credit card myths debunked

 The Reality: It's true that credit card companies don't want to decline your purchase when you go over your limit.
 And if you're buying something that puts you a few dollars or more over the top, there's a good chance they'll give you the green light.
 But remember, every time you pass that credit limit, even for a short period, you could give the issuer a reason to boost your interest rate to penalty rate levels -- sometimes more than 30 percent.

-You've also triggered one of those nasty fees that can eat up your account.
+You may have one of the few cards around these days that charges one of those nasty over-limit fees that can eat up your account.
 Taken over time, those fees can add up and hinder your ability to draw down your debt.
 "It just makes sense for the company," says Sherry.
 "They know you don't want to have the card declined, so they quietly penalize you the $30 or $40 over-limit fee."

 To avoid it, try calling before your purchase to see if they can give you at least a little bump in your credit line.